MIRARG20/TrendyMart/README.md

 ## Getting Started

-To get started with the project, follow these steps:
+Follow these steps to get started with the project:

 1. **Clone the repository:**
    ```bash